Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 What can you put in a Waterpik besides water?

 - Saltwater: mixing a saline solution by dissolving a small amount of salt in warm water can help alleviate gum inflammation and promote healing.
-This can be particularly beneficial if you struggle with gum issues or after having dental procedures.

 - Antimicrobial or prescription rinses: if your dentist recommends a specific rinse for your oral health, you may be able to use it in your Waterpik.
 Always follow your dentist’s advice and the product’s instructions for use.

-This article is still a work in progress and was last updated on April 29, 2023.
+This article is complete and was published on August 15, 2022, and last updated on June 13, 2023.